 - a.
 Imposing unreasonable business requirements/qualifications for bidders or offerors. - b.
 Imposing unnecessary experience requirements for bidders and offerors. - c.
-Using prequalification procedures (except in the case of qualifications-based procurement for services under section 287.055, F.S. known as the Consultants' Competitive Negotiations Act). - d.
+Using prequalification procedures (except in the case of qualifications-based procurement for services under section 287.055, F.S., known as the Consultants' Competitive Negotiations Act). - d.
 Making a noncompetitive award to any person or firm on a retainer contract with the recipient if the award is not for the property or services specified for delivery under the retainer contract. - e.
-Excessive Bonding shall not be permitted.
-Bid bonds and payment performance bonds shall be required for construction projects in excess of the federal small purchase threshold only. - f.
-Specifying only a "brand name" product without allowing offers of "an equal" product, or allowing "an equal" product or allowing "an equal" product without listing the salient characteristics that the "equal" product must meet to be acceptable for award.
+Excessive Bonding shall not be permitted. - f.
+Specifying only a "brand name" product without allowing offers of "an equal" product, or allowing "an equal" product without listing the salient characteristics that the "equal" product must meet to be acceptable for award. - g.
+Specifying in-State or local geographical preferences or evaluating bids or proposals in light of in-State or local geographical preferences, even if those preferences are imposed by State or local laws or regulations.

-- g.
-Specifying in-State or local geographical preferences or evaluating bids or proposals in light of in-State or local geographical preferences, even if those preferences are imposed by State or local laws or regulations. - h.
+h.
 Supporting or acquiescing in noncompetitive pricing practices between firms or between affiliated companies including acceptance of submission of identical bid prices for the same products by the same group of firms, or an unnatural pattern of awards that had the cumulative effect of apportioning work among a fixed group of bidders or offerors.